jojo0094/ReanalysisIngestion/README.md

 ## Introduction

 This repository contains the code for the ETL pipeline for the ERA5 reanalysis data.
-The pipeline is designed to download ERA5 Reanalysis and ingest it into a database.
+The pipeline is designed to download ERA5 Reanalysis dataset and ingest it into a database.
 The pipeline intended to avoid hours of waiting to query a timeseries for a location.
-It makes sense to set up a postgres database with the data and query the database for the timeseries.
+It makes sense to set up a postgres database with the data first and query the database for the timeseries.

 However, this is not to disregard other potential analytic alternative such as using duckdb to do file-based queries and analysis.
 I will write a benchmark for different ingestion methods as well as how it compares to the filebased approach.
 But this is for later.